maroehri/ASM-git-Demo/README.md

 ### Git add

-The command `git add` allows you to ...
+The command `git add` allows you to add files that have been changed to the staging area.

 ### Git commit